JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 Sergeant said she had got a memorandum of the hiding-place.
 And here it is!
-Lord save us, Mr. Franklin, here is the secret that puzzled everybody, from the great Cuff downwards, ready and waiting, as one may say, to show itself to YOU!
+Lord save us, Mr. Franklin, here is the secret that puzzled everybody, from the great Cuff downwards, ready and waiting, as one may say, to show itself to _You_!
 It’s the ebb now, sir, as anybody may see for themselves.
 How long will it be till the turn of the tide?”
 He looked up, and observed a lad at work, at some little distance from us, mending a net.
 “Tammie Bright!” he shouted at the top of his voice.